-Ms Maite Nkoana-Mashabane was born on 30 September 1963 in Makgobaskloof and grew up at Ga-Makanye Village in the Limpopo province.
+Ms Maite Nkoana-Mashabane was born in Makgoebaskloof and grew up in Ga-Makanye Village in the Limpopo province.

-During the 1980s, she was an active member of the United Democratic Front (UDF) and served in the various structures of the Mass Democratic Movement (MDM) and the African National Congress’ (ANC) underground structures.
+During the 1980s, she was an active member of the United Democratic Front and served in various structures of the Mass Democratic Movement and the African National Congress’ (ANC) underground structures.

 Ms Nkoana-Mashabane was named Newsmaker of the Year for 2008 by the Polokwane Chamber of Business.
 The department also won seven other awards, including “The department doing the most to accelerate service delivery”.

 Minister Nkoana-Mashabane was elected as a member of the ANC NEC and NWC in 2007.
 She was also the Provincial Convener of the Progressive Women’s Movement in Limpopo in 2007.

 On 11 May 2009, she was appointed as the Minister of International Relations and Cooperation during which she served as a member on the 2010 Soccer World Cup Local Organising Committee, presided over the historic United Nations Climate Change Conference (COP17/CMP7) in Durban as President and was a key lobbyist for South Africa’s inclusion as a member of the Brazil, Russia, India, China and South Africa (BRICS) formation (2011).

 She was also lead campaigner for the election of Dr Nkosazana Dlamini Zuma as Chair of the African Union Commission – a first for Africa (2012).